Last Revised: February 18, 2014

 1. Have submitted to SGA an organization constitution and a Statement of Purpose.

-2. Have submitted to SGA a written Petition containing a specified number of student signatures.
+2. Have submitted to SGA a written Petition containing 25 student signatures.

 3. Must have given a short presentation to the SGA Voting Body at a General Meeting, the purpose of which is to demonstrate to SGA the need to have such an organization on campus and the benefits to Webster University.

-4. Have submitted an official Organization registration, listing officers of the group.
+4. Have submitted an official Organization registration, listing officers and the advisors of the group.

 Section 2: A vote of two-thirds of SGA Voting Body members present is required to grant a charter.
 Required majority having been achieved, Recognized Organization status shall be granted.